josevnz/tutorials/docs/EmpireStateRunUp/TUTORIAL.md

 # Check the source code for 'data.py' for more details
 def load_data(data_file: Path = None, remove_dnf: bool = True) -> DataFrame:
     """
-    * The code remove by default the DNF runners to avoid distortion on the results.
+    * The code removes by default the DNF runners to avoid distortion on the results.
     * Replace unknown/ nan values with the median, to make analysis easier and avoid distortions
     """
     if data_file: